johnkerl/miller/docs6/docs/keystroke-savers.md

 <!---  PLEASE DO NOT EDIT DIRECTLY.
 EDIT THE .md.in FILE PLEASE. --->
 # Keystroke-savers

-## Short format specifiers
+## Short format specifiers, including --c2p

 In our examples so far we've often made use of `mlr --icsv --opprint` or `mlr --icsv --ojson`.
-These are such frequently occurring patterns that they have short options like **--c2p** and **--c2j**:
+These are such frequently occurring patterns that they have short options like `--c2p` and `--c2j`:

 <pre class="pre-highlight-in-pair">
 <b>mlr --c2p head -n 2 example.csv</b>
 </pre>
 <pre class="pre-non-highlight-in-pair">
-color  shape    flag index quantity rate yellow triangle true 11    43.6498  9.8870 red    square   true 15    79.2778  0.0130
+color  shape    flag k index quantity rate yellow triangle true 1 11    43.6498  9.8870 red    square   true 2 15    79.2778  0.0130
 </pre>

 <pre class="pre-highlight-in-pair">